pulp-platform/bender/README.md

 - `Bender.local`:

   This file contains local configuration overrides.
 It should be ignored in version control, i.e. added to `.gitignore`.
 This file can be used to override dependencies with local variants.
 It is also used when the user asks for a local working copy of a dependency.

+## Targets

+Targets are flags that can be used to filter source files and dependencies.
+They are used to differentiate the step in the ASIC/FPGA design flow, the EDA tool, technology target, etc. The following table lists the targets that should be adhered to:

+- `test`: Set this target when verifying your design through unit tests or testbenches.
+Use the target to enable source files that contain testbenches, UVM models, etc.

+- **Tool**: You should set exactly one of the following to indicate with which tool you are working.

+  - `vsim`: Set this target when working with Siemens vsim.
+Automatically set by the *bender-vsim* plugin.

+  - `synopsys`: Set this target when working with Synopsys Design Compiler.
+Automatically set by the *bender-synopsys* plugin.

+  - `vivado`: Set this target when working with Xilinx Vivado.
+Automatically set by the *bender-vivado* plugin.

+- **Abstraction**: You should set exactly one of the following to indicate at which abstraction level you are working on.

+  - `rtl`: Set this target when working with the Register Transfer Level description of a design.
+If this target is set, only behavioural and no technology-specific modules should be used.

+  - `gate`: Set this target when working with gate-level netlists, for example after synthesis or layout.

+- **Stage**: You should set exactly one of the following to indicate what you are using the design for.

+  - `simulation`: Set this target if you simulate the design.
+This target should be used to include protocol checkers and other verification modules.

+  - `synthesis`: Set this target if you synthesize the design.
+The target can be used to disable various parts of the source files which are not synthesizable.

+- **Technology**: You should set exactly one of the following pairs of targets to indicate what FPGA or ASIC technology you target.

+  - `fpga xilinx`
+  - `fpga altera`
+  - `asic umc65`
+  - `asic gf28`
+  - `asic gf22`
+  - `asic stm28fdsoi`